Infirmarian/saucebot/README.md

 White Sauce Pasta for lunch or dinner.
 The program should be run daily on a scheduler like crontab.

 #### Instructions
-In order to run the program, you first need to (create a GroupMe bot)[https://dev.groupme.com/tutorials/bots].
+In order to run the program, you first need to [create a GroupMe bot](https://dev.groupme.com/tutorials/bots).
 Then, simply create a file called `bot_list.json` and place the following into it
 ```json
 {
     "bot_id":"YOUR BOT ID GOES HERE"